-Rulemaking initiated to designate domestic water supply as a beneficial use in water bodies where the Safe Drinking Water Information System indicates an active surface water intake and where domestic water supply is not currently designated.
+Rulemaking initiated to designate domestic water supply as a beneficial use in water bodies where the Safe Drinking Water Information System indicates an active surface water intake or ground water under direct influence of surface water and where domestic water supply is not currently designated.

 Status of Rulemaking

 Presentation to the Idaho Board of Environmental Quality for adoption of a pending rule: November 14-15, 2018.